-- 12.1 At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - 12.2 The quorum for directors' meetings may be fixed from time to time by a decision of the directors and unless otherwise fixed it is two provided that: - 12.2.1 if and so long as there is only one director the quorum shall be one; and - 12.2.2 for the purposes of any meeting held pursuant to article 16 to authorise a director's conflict, if there is only one director besides the director concerned and directors with a similar interest, the quorum shall be one. - 12.3 If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision to call a general meeting so as to enable the members to appoint further directors.
+- 12.1 At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - 12.2 The quorum for directors' meetings shall throughout the meeting be three (including one Director that is a holder of shares in the parent company) provided that: - 12.2.1 if and so long as there is only one director the quorum shall be one; and

+- 12.2.2 for the purposes of any meeting held pursuant to article 16 to authorise a director's conflict, if there is only one director besides the director concerned and directors with a similar interest, the quorum shall be one. - 12.3 If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision - 12.3.1 to appoint further directors; or - 12.3.2 to call a general meeting so as to enable the members to appoint further directors.